 We can further explore this “formal will” by considering another example: the emergence of a mental image from a vague affective atmosphere when we miss someone.
 We start from “an affective consciousness in the absence of the object they aim at” (Sartre 2004, p.
 70).
 This affective consciousness is intentional, though its intentionality is indeterminate.
 It has its distinctly affective way of aiming at its object, but it does not know its object by representation.
 Though it is not impossible to stop at this stage, there is an instability inherent in this pure affective consciousness without representation.
 It is very natural for it to turn into an imaginary act, in which case we seek to possess in an intuitive and determinate manner what the affective intentionality blindly intends.
 This act of imagination develops the inner tendency of the affective intentionality to clarify itself by representing its object.
 This tendency, this “blind effort to possess on the representative plane what is already given to me on the affective plane”, is an inchoate desire in search of its unknown object (ibid., p.
 71; my emphasis).
 This desire, however, is not an actual search that translates into actions, but an almost infantile attempt to conjure up a virtual object that will satisfy my indeterminate longing.
 Thus, as long as an indeterminate feeling allows its implicit desire to unfold, we slide into an imaginary attitude (ibid.).
 And this attitude can be characterized as the desire to possess intuitively what is blindly but affectively intended.

-However, this desire to possess is at the same time a desire to be possessed, for it is only by offering up my lived-body movements and lived feelings to the incarnation of the absent that such (imaginary) possession can be realised.
+However, this desire to possess is at the same time a desire to be possessed, for it is only by offering up my lived-body movements and lived feelings to the incarnation of the absent that such (imaginary) possession can be realized.
 To place myself in the imaginary attitude is to desire to possess the absent by offering myself to be possessed by it.
 Just as the magicians in a ritual dance prepare themselves to be possessed by spirits or gods through their bodily movements and collective sentiments, so the person in the imaginary attitude uses his kinesthetic and affective analogon to incarnate and to possess the irreal.
 Hence the magical character of the imagination.
 The desire for presence in the imagination is a kind of magical desire.

 5. The ambiguity of imagination